Naomi Devil

-Naomi Devil (born March 10, 1987), originally Noémi Anna Ördög, is a Hungarian painter and graphic designer.
+Naomi Devil, originally Noémi Anna Ördög (born 10 March 1987), is a Hungarian painter and graphic designer.

 Education

 Naomi Devil was born in Budapest in 1987 as the second child of her parents.
 She came into contact with art early in her childhood since her grandfather László Ördögh Senior was a painter and her father studied applied arts and became an industrial designer.
 Devil attended elementary school in Budapest and from the second semester of the tenth grade became a private student in the secondary school.
 She spent the summer in Salzburg where she attended a five-week course led by professor Caroline Broadhead at the International Summer Academy for Fine Arts.
 There she decided to become an artist and therefore she completed the last two classes of high school in one year as a private student.
 She graduated from secondary school at the age of 17 and entered the Academy of Fine Arts Vienna that same year.